Charles Whibley: Early life

-Charles Whibley's immediate family included his brother Leonard Whibley, who was Fellow of Pembroke College, Cambridge, from 1899–1910, and a lecturer in Classics (Ancient History).
+Charles Whibley's immediate family included his brother Leonard Whibley, who was Fellow of Pembroke College, Cambridge, from 1899 to 1910, and a lecturer in Classics (Ancient History).
 Charles also had a half-brother, Fred Whibley, copra trader, on Niutao, Ellice Islands (now Tuvalu), and a half-sister, Eliza Elenor, who was the wife of John T. Arundel, the owner of J. T. Arundel & Co. which evolved into Pacific Islands Company and later the Pacific Phosphate Company, which commenced phosphate mining in Nauru and Banaba Island (Ocean Island).

 Whibley worked for three years in the editorial department of Cassell & Co, publishers.
 He shared a house with his brother Leonard Whibley, William Ernest Henley, and George Warrington Steevens.

 Life in Paris

 In 1894 Whibley became the Paris correspondent for the Pall Mall Gazette.
 This Tory evening paper conformed with Whibley's conservative political views.

 In Paris Whibley moved in symbolist circles with Stéphane Mallarmé, Marcel Schwob, and Paul Valéry.
 He was a witness at the wedding of Marcel Schwob and Marguerite Moreno in England on 12 September 1900.